sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 04-10-2020

+- https://blog.softwaremill.com/annoying-things-in-scala-2-thatll-be-mostly-gone-in-scala-3-e1479a6d855c Things in Scala 2 that’ll be (mostly) gone in Scala 3

 # 02-10-2020

 - https://www.hownormalami.eu/ How normal am I?
 Interesting to try out by yourself